“Thanks Rebecca, now I feel like less of a Ph.D. fuck up”.

 i/ Put a timer on for five minutes and quickly map out the key components of the task

-ii/ Next, pick one of these components – any one.
+ii/ Next, pick one of these components of the task – any one.
 Roll a dice if necessary.

 3. Noticed how getting started is often the hardest part?